+C.U.R.E.
 Parent Advocate Program

 Our parent advocate is available to meet with families one-on-one to help them through this stressful time.
-In addition, the parent advocates host a coffee hour each Thursday afternoon at 1:00 p.m. at the hospital.
-This gathering provides parents with an opportunity to share their experiences and hard earned wisdom.

-For more information, visit the Childhood Cancer Association (CURE) website.
+For more information, visit the C.U.R.E.
+Childhood Cancer Association website.

 Contact C.U.R.E.
 Parent Advocate Program